mmonkey/fireSlider/README.md

-fireSlider.js
+jquery.fireSlider.js
 =============
-fireSlider.js is a responsive slider and carousel plugin.
+fireSlider is a responsive slider and carousel plugin.
 It is content-agnostic, meaning it can create a slider from any type of HTML you want.
 Transitions are incredibly smooth, built with [Velocity.js](https://github.com/julianshapiro/velocity) animation library.

-fireSlider.js supports breakpoints out-of-the-box.
+fireSlider supports breakpoints out-of-the-box.
 You can set up completely different options based on the width of the browser window.

 Download
 --------